stupied4ever/git-hooks/README.md

 # GitHooks

-Some usefull ruby git hooks.
+Some usefull git hooks, it's written on ruby but can be used for other languages.

 ## Installation